mr-3/mrcube-en-docs/docs/source/user_manual.rst

 Toolbar in the RDF Editor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Icons in the toolbar in the RDF editor and the corresponding functions are shown in the following table.
+Icons in the toolbar in the **RDF Editor** and the corresponding functions are shown in the following table.

 .. csv-table::
    :header: Icon, Function